apache/flink/docs/gelly_guide.md

 Graph Validation
 -----------

 Gelly provides a simple utility for performing validation checks on input graphs.
-Depending on the application context, a graph may or may not be valid according to cerating criteria.
+Depending on the application context, a graph may or may not be valid according to certain criteria.
 For example, a user might need to validate whether their graph contains duplicate edges or whether its structure is bipartite.
 In order to validate a graph, one can define a custom `GraphValidator` and implement its `validate()` method. `InvalidVertexIdsValidator` is Gelly's pre-defined validator.
 It checks that the edge set contains valid vertex IDs, i.e. that all edge IDs also exist in the vertex IDs set.

 {% highlight java %}